 Medical care in Malta

 Medical care in Malta is different than in Belgium.
 There are public hospitals and health centres and private ones.
 If you have a social security number in Malta, you can go to the public hospitals and health centres for free.
-To go to the private ones, you need to have an insurance.
+To go to the private ones, it’s best to have an insurance because the prices can add up.
 Some jobs give a private health insurance so you can go to private hospitals.

 You can always go to a doctor which you will find at a lot of pharmacies, but you pay full price, and most don’t work with appointments so you need to wait in line, and we recommend you to go a bit earlier or it can take a while before it’s your turn.